 LN-CC x Martine Rose - London collaboration for the first edition of the sustainable initiative

-For the first edition, LN-CC has worked with the London designer Martine Rose and their label of the same name, which was founded in 2007.
-Inspired by subcultures such as rave and hip-hop culture, the Londoner with Jamaican roots decided to create her designs as an expression of musical belonging.
-Commercial goals were always behind the focus on (sub-) cultural ties, which can still be seen in the corporate philosophy today.
-Rose organized her fashion show in a London neighborhood in 2018, in which only local locals presented the collection instead of models.
+For the first edition, LN-CC teamed up with London-based designer Martine Rose and her eponymous label, which was founded in XNUMX.
+Inspired by subcultures like rave as well as hip-hop culture, the Londoner with Jamaican roots decided to create her designs as an expression of musical belonging.
+Commercial goals were always behind the focus on (sub-)cultural affinity, which is still evident in the company's philosophy today.
+For example, Rose hosted her XNUMX fashion show in a London neighborhood, where only resident locals presented the collection instead of models.

 Rose's vision is subversive and unconventional.
-Despite her focus on men's clothing, the designer rejects traditional gender norms.
-To this end, it references the classic emblems of masculinity through oversized proportions, wide silhouettes, sporty jackets and logo tees and T-shirts.
-And only to refute them afterwards - the details of the pieces are unexpectedly playful, decorated with frills and cut-outs.
-The result: androgynous streetwear that is so inspiring that the creative director of Balenciaga Rose hired as a consultant for his streetwear collection.
+Indeed, despite her focus on menswear, the designer rejects traditional gender norms.
+To that end, she references classic emblems of masculinity through oversized proportions, wide silhouettes, sporty jackets, and logo tees and t-shirts.
+And only to refute them afterwards - the details of the pieces are namely unexpectedly playful, decorated with ruffles and cut-outs.
+The result: androgynous streetwear so inspiring that Balenciaga's creative director hired Rose as a consultant for his streetwear collection.

-As a pioneer of the current hype for streetwear, she is ideal as the first designer of the "Late Night - Conscious Capsule".
-This is designed around the topic of "waste" to indicate the dramatic waste production of the fashion industry.
-As only 15% of all garments worldwide are recycled, upcycled or reused, the first edition of the sustainable initiative is an important example.
+As a pioneer of the current hype for streetwear, she is thus ideally suited as the first designer of the "Late Night - Conscious Capsule".
+This is designed around the theme of "Waste" to highlight the dramatic waste production of the fashion industry.
+As only 15% of all garments worldwide are recycled, upcycled or reused, the first edition of the sustainable initiative thus sets an important signal.

 Upcycling collection for the "Late Night - Conscious Campaign"

-In the spirit of zero waste, all 8 pieces were limited Unisex collection made from production waste.
-To do this, use Rose Upcyclingto convert waste as well as over- or incorrectly produced fabrics into the high-quality designer pieces.
-A process to promote the circular economy and minimize waste production in the fashion industry.
+In the spirit of zero waste thinking, all 8 pieces of the limited unisex collection were made from production scraps.
+To do this, Rose used upcycling to transform offcuts and over- or mis-produced fabrics into the high-quality designer pieces.
+A process to promote circular economy and minimize waste production in the fashion industry.